Cancellation of UV divergences in ghost-free infinite derivative gravity: Acknowledgments

 \section{Acknowledgments}

 AK would like to thank Anna Tokareva for multiple discussions during the work on this manuscript.
 OM is indebted to Kevin Falls for multiple insightful conversations and for hosting him for a short period at the University of the Republic in Montevideo during the preparation of this paper, as well as to Roberto Percacci and Abhishek Naskar for helpful suggestions.
 AK and OM are thankful to Sian Yang for his initial collaboration on the project.
+The work of OM has been supported by the Armenian HESC grant number 24RL--1CO47.

 \begin{appendix}